 Yvo does not only help people with the Pro-Boxing foundation, he also participates in the Second Home initiative.
 The Second Home initiative gives people with disabilities the opportunity to work for a company and receive support.
 Yvo believes it is important that these people are not only able to work for him in the company, but that they receive proper guidance.
 This allows them to develop into confident colleagues and gives them a push in the right direction.
 “It is very cool to see the growth of these people up close”, Yvo tells us.

 Don’t start too late 😉 .
 But definitely think about what you really need (MVP), do not just start digitizing because you think it’s good for your business.
 I started the digitization process with an Excel sheet.
 If you see that it works, you build on that.

 Natural Spices has kicked off this series of scale-ups in the spotlight and we are already itching to go to the next entrepreneur to get even more inspiration.
 And who knows better what we want to know from the next entrepreneur than an entrepreneur himself?
 That’s why we asked Yvo to give us a question.
 We will ask the next scale-up entrepreneur what drives him or her and what he or she gets out of bed for.
 We are curious!

 Always wanted to know how you can save time and energy by working in a data-driven way, so you can focus on the things that can really make a difference?
-Discover how you can grow your scale-up through digitization during our Round Table on 21 October!
+Discover how you can grow your scale-up through digitization during our Round Table!
+The date of this event will be announced soon.
 Inspiring speakers and innovative insights will give you the right tools to reach your next growth phase.
 Read more information or register here.